 But as we said earlier, this innovation is giving much more power to the banks to adjust their interest rates unilaterally.
 And while raising fixed deposit interest rates currently represent a cost to the bank, the fact remains that they can pull the trigger when it’s convenient for them.

 Still confused about fixed deposit-pegged home loans?
 MoneySmart’s Mortgage Specialists can help you out.
-Head on over to our Home Loans Wizard to get started.
+Head on over to our Home Loans Singapore page to get started.